 Mezzelune pasta is a typical pasta from the northern autonomous region of South Tyrol.
 It is like a ravioli except semi-circular in shape.

-Fagottini pasta is a 'pinched' form of stuffed pasta, typically filled with vegetables like green beans and carrots.
+Fagottini pasta is a 'pinched' form of stuffed pasta with a pyramidal shape that is typically filled with vegetables like green beans and carrots.
+To make fagottini, you first create pasta squares, then place the filling in the centre and fold up the corners so they meet directly above the filling, sealing shut the seams.
 Discover the science behind this pasta shape.

 Shell Pasta - Conchiglie